 12. I am an EArmyU student who has just been deployed, how do I set up a proctor?

 Please follow the steps from question #3.
 Military Personnel can use an education center/coordinator.
 If this option is not available, you may use a reporting officer.

 13. How long will it take for my test(s) to be sent to the proctor?

 Usually within 1-3 business days of receiving your tests from your instructor.

 14. I'm enrolled in a hybrid course.
-Can I set up a proctor to take my test somewhere other than the Main Campus Course Testing Center?
+Can I set up a proctor to take my test somewhere other than the Downtown Campus Course Testing Center?